Design of the Artificial: lessons from the biological roots of general intelligence: Promises and limitations so far

-The assumption is that such mimicry entails intelligence despite missing many other elements in physical imitation of biological systems.
-What is missing from the Von-Neumann architecture and the bio-inspired non-Von-Neumann approach is an understanding of the computational limits that arise due to the organization of biological templates as complex systems embedded in their environment.
-This oversight is not very surprising since the designers of (both software and hardware) machines emphasize the functional aspects of a living system in their attempt to duplicate its performance.
+The premise is that such mimicry implies intelligence even though many other elements in physical imitation of biological systems are absent.
+What is lacking from the Von-Neumann architecture and the bio-inspired non-Von-Neumann approach is an understanding of the computational limits that result from the organization of biological templates as adaptive complex systems embedded in their environment.
+This oversight is not very surprising since the designers of (both software and hardware) machines focus on the functional aspects of a living system in their attempt to replicate its performance.
 In the behavioral and functional dichotomy of intelligence, as proposed by \cite{Rosenblueth1943}, the functional approach is concerned with the intrinsic organization while the relation between the object and the outside world is relatively secondary to the structure and internal properties.
 The emphasis on functional aspects and reliance on high speed components has high energetic costs.
 Most efficient neural networks, especially the more bio-inspired ones like Deep Learning, need many computational cycles to reach a desired outcome.
-This too has added to the energetic cost of computation and part of the new efforts in the bio-inspired frontier (neuromorphic architecture) are geared to resolving this issue.
+This also adds to the energetic cost of computation and part of the new efforts in the bio-inspired frontier (neuromorphic architecture) are aimed at resolving this issue.